This post was originally published on Feb. 5, 2015, and was updated on April 2, 2018, and March 27, 2019.

 What if you don’t receive Form 1099-MISC?

 Maybe you think you should receive a Form 1099-MISC from a client, but you never get one.
-As a small business owner, it seems like you have to cross every “t” and dot every “i” yourself.
+As an entrepreneur, it seems like you have to cross every “t” and dot every “i” yourself.
 But in this case, you’re actually not obligated to do anything.
 This was your client’s obligation, and if they fail to send you a Form 1099-MISC they can face stiff penalties.
 Fortunately, these penalties are not your problem!

 That said, just because you didn’t receive a tax form doesn’t mean that your income from that client isn’t taxable.
 Report all of your income on your Schedule C whether your clients fulfill their reporting obligations or not.
 When it comes to taxes, it’s always better to be safe than sorry.